 - Provide a code that is clear, approachable, flexible, modern and easy to use.

-- Develop code that represents best practices and up to date approaches.
+- Develop a code that represents best practices and up to date approaches.

 - Remove obstacles to development that will improve the City’s image as a good place to live and do business.

-- Remove obstacles to high-quality development such as unnecessary or inefficient procedures and standards.
+- Provide design standards and remove obstacles to high-quality development such as unnecessary or inefficient procedures.

 A brief overview of why Vallejo is rewriting the Zoning Code, how zoning impacts you, and ways to get involved in the process can be found HERE.